How Not to Spook Deer with a Box Blind

 The question is, will a box blind scare deer?
 The answer is both yes and no. There are caveats and tips to introducing something new, like a box blind, into a deer’s environment.
 More permanent structures, such as blinds made by 12 Point Hunting Blinds, will lead to a better outcome compared to the empty hands that will left behind when opting for a temporary pop-up fixture.

 The age-old goal of avoiding spooking a deer at all costs has developed into a multi-million-dollar industry.
 Besides new technologies promising to mask scents and movements, I find that studying successful hunting tactics from decades, even a century ago, can sometimes be more helpful than a new bottle of scent-blocking detergent.
+Let’s dive into some proven deer hunting tips to optimize your hunting experience.

 Box Blind Basics